kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/getusermedia/intro/en/index.md

 which became the predecessor to `getUserMedia()`.

-Opera was among the first browsers to create [initial implementations](http://my.opera.com/core/blog/2011/03/14/web-meet-device) of video capture based the `<device>` element.
-Soon after ([the same day](http://my.opera.com/core/blog/2011/03/23/webcam-orientation-preview) to be precise), the WhatWG decided to scrap the `<device>` tag in favor of another up and comer, this time a JavaScript API called the `navigator.getUserMedia()`.
+Opera was among the first browsers to create [initial implementations](http://my.opera.com/core/blog/2011/03/14/web-meet-device) of video capture based on the `<device>` element.
+Soon after ([the same day](http://my.opera.com/core/blog/2011/03/23/webcam-orientation-preview) to be precise), the WhatWG decided to scrap the `<device>` tag in favor of another up and comer, this time a JavaScript API called `navigator.getUserMedia()`.
 A week later, Opera put out new builds that included support for the updated `getUserMedia()` spec.
 Later that year, Microsoft joined the party by releasing a [Lab for IE9](http://blogs.msdn.com/b/ie/archive/2011/12/09/media-capture-api-helping-web-developers-directly-import-image-video-and-sound-data-into-web-apps.aspx) supporting the new spec.

-Here's out `<device>` would have looked like:
+Here's what `<device>` would have looked like:

     <device type="media" onchange="update(this.data)"></device>
     <video autoplay></video>